 My personal Uber strategy is to use The Platinum Card® from American Express monthly Uber credit.

 Then I buy Uber Cash using my Chase Sapphire Reserve®, so that I receive a 5% discount plus three Ultimate Rewards points per dollar spent.
-However, I think the Citi Premier℠ Card offers just as valuable of a return, and otherwise any of the above cards are great options.
 Don’t forget if you are traveling abroad and using Uber, it’s important to use a credit card with no foreign transaction fee.

 On top of that, I take advantage of any gift card deals I may see.